chdav/hackthebox-writeups/machines/Windows/Monteverde/README.md

 # Nmap done at Thu May 28 15:10:35 2020 -- 1 IP address (1 host up) scanned in 315.60 seconds
 ```

-After the results come back, I also run a full port scan to see if any additional ports may be open.
+After the results come back, we also run a full port scan to see if any additional ports may be open.

 ```bash
 $ nmap -O -sV -sC -p- -oN full172.txt 10.10.10.172
 5985/tcp  open  http          Microsoft HTTPAPI httpd 2.0 (SSDP/UPnP)
 ```

-The port that I make note of from the full scan is 5985.
-This tells me that the box is running `WinRM 2.0 (Microsoft Windows Remote Management)`.
-Once I find some credentials, I may be able to gain a foothold through this service.
+The port that we make note of from the full scan is 5985.
+This tells us that the box is running `WinRM 2.0 (Microsoft Windows Remote Management)`.
+Once we find some credentials, I may be able to gain a foothold through this service.

-Next, I run `enum4linux`, a tool primarily used to enumerate Windows or Samba systems.
+Next, we'll run `enum4linux`, a tool primarily used to enumerate Windows or Samba systems.

 ```bash
 $ enum4linux -U -o 10.10.10.169
 ```

-One of the most crucial items I receive from `enum4linux` are users on the system.
-Two users stand out and our not like the others: AAD__987d7f2f57d2 and SABatchJobs.
+One of the most crucial items we receive from `enum4linux` are users on the system.
+Two users stand out and are not like the others: `AAD__987d7f2f57d2` and `SABatchJobs`.

 ![](images/enum-users.png)

-More enumeration doesn't yield much information and I don't have any potential passwords.
-HackTheBox doesn't generally encourage bruteforcing credentials, so I decide to use the two usernames from earlier as their own passwords.
+More enumeration doesn't yield much information and we don't have any potential passwords.
+HackTheBox doesn't generally encourage bruteforcing credentials, so we'll try to use the two usernames from earlier as their own passwords.

-I have two potential services that accept logins, `SMB` and `WinRM`.
-I'll first try `SMB`.
-I can use `smbclient` to [enumerate shares](https://www.computerhope.com/unix/smbclien.htm) on _Monteverde_, but only if I have valid credentials.
-Fortunately, using the command and credentials below, I can sucessfully view the available shares.
+We have two potential services that accept logins, `SMB` and `WinRM`.
+We'll first try `SMB`.
+We can use `smbclient` to [enumerate shares](https://www.computerhope.com/unix/smbclien.htm) on _Monteverde_, but only if we have valid credentials.
+Fortunately, using the command and credentials below, we can sucessfully view the available shares.

 ```bash
 $ smbclient -L 10.10.10.172 -U SABatchJobs%SABatchJobs
 ```

 The available shared resources are displayed.
-I can now enumerate some of the file system.
+Let's enumerate some of the file system.

 ![](images/shares.png)

-I connect to the various shares with `smbclient`.
+We'll connect to the various shares with `smbclient`.

 ```bash
 $ smbclient \\\\10.10.10.172\\users$ -U SABatchJobs%SABatchJob
 ```

-Within the `users$` share I find multiple user folders.
-As I poke around I discover that the user mhope has an interesting xml file.
-I retrieve it using the `get` command and find a password stored in cleartext.
+Within the `users$` share we find multiple user folders.
+With some poking around we discover that the user `mhope` has an interesting xml file.
+Using the `get` command, we can retrieve it.
+Opening it, we find a password stored in cleartext.

 ```xml
 <Objs Version="1.1.0.1" xmlns="http://schemas.microsoft.com/powershell/2004/04">